 Should we stock ALL bathrooms (male, female, and gender neutral)?

-Brown University was one of the first campuses to stock ALL bathrooms.
+We support many customers that stock ALL bathrooms.
 At Aunt Flow, we believe that everyone should have access to menstrual products.
 It is important to remember that not all people that menstruate identify as women.
 If your campus does decide to stock male bathrooms, ensure that there are proper disposal receptacles in the bathrooms.

 Do we need a dispenser, or can we just use an Aunt Flow box?